scds/dash25-26/intro-python.md

 ---
 layout: default
-title: Introduction to Python Programming
+title: Introduction to Python Programming (Fall Term)
 nav_order: 20251113
 ---

 <img src="assets/img/intro-python.png" alt="Workshop Title Slide" width="100%">

-# Introduction to Python Programmnig
+# Introduction to Python Programming (Fall Term)

 Interested in learning one of the world’s most popular programming languages?
 Python is beginner-friendly and widely used across many fields for data analysis, automation, and more.